 Macron promises strong EU borders

-Obligatory detentions, more security-screening, and faster deportations - these are the French EU presidency's migration priorities, in a right-wing home-affairs agenda.
+Obligatory detentions, more security screening, and faster deportations - these are the French EU presidency's migration priorities, in a right-wing home affairs agenda.

 Immigration did not take centre stage in French president Emmanuel Macron's speech in the EU Parliament in Strasbourg on Wednesday (19 January).